- increase in allergies

 Focus on an anti-inflammatory diet with plenty of vegetables, organic proteins, and healthy fats like coconut oil, olive oil, avocado, and ghee.
 Click here for my recommended microbiome diet. (caveat: if you have SIBO or other inflammatory GI conditions, you may not be able to tolerate the higher FODMAP starches recommended on the microbiome diet.)

-At this stage I often recommend stool testing to check for pathogens, parasites, yeast/fungus, and dysbiotic bacteria that creates further intestinal damage and inflammation.
+At this stage I often recommend stool testing (Order the GI MAP yourself here) to check for pathogens, parasites, yeast/fungus, and dysbiotic bacteria that creates further intestinal damage and inflammation.
 If you test positive for any of the aforementioned, you can start with a protocol to get rid of candida, parasites, h pylori, or whatever shows up.